 - Does not hurt the artists ability to commercially exploit their material

 Historically DJ TechTools has been pretty relaxed about using copyrighted music in our videos.
 They are not for sale, and ultimately promote the artists in a positive way.
-We have never received a single complaint (until now) so it was assumed that using music was a positive thing!
+We have never received a single complaint (until now) so it was assumed that sharing great music was a positive thing!

-On the other hand, we do understand that music creators should be able to have some choice over how their music is used, and we will be always asking permission first in the future – even though that will limit creativity and restrict the speed that we can produce tutorials!
+On the other hand, we do understand that music creators like to have some choice over how their music is used and will try to only work with content that comes from friendly places in the future.

 AN OPPORTUNITY FOR LABEL OWNERS / ARTISTS